 Her cat mewed once.
-Looking back at the carrier, Kendra replied, “I know, Luna.
+Looking back at the carrier, Susan replied, “I know, Chloe.
 We’ll be there soon.”
-She turned the map around and tried again, then ran a hand through her shoulder-length brown hair.
+She turned the map around and tried again, then ran a hand through her auburn brown hair.
 “This is hopeless.
 There isn’t enough detail to see anything but the main road.
 We’ll have to stop and ask at the next place that’s open.”

 She pulled onto the road again and a few minutes later, saw a sign for a restaurant up ahead.
-As she took the turn, she could see a large log building with a big parking lot.
+As she took the turn, she could see a large log building with a parking lot all along the front.
 Pulling into a parking space by the main door, she noticed there weren’t many other vehicles.

 “It probably gets busier in the evening,” she mused.
-“I’ll be right back,” she told Luna.
-The sleek, black cat looked at her for a moment, then turned around and curled up with her back to Kendra.
+“I’ll be right back,” she told Chloe.
+The sleek, black cat looked at her for a moment, then turned around and curled up with her back to Susan.

-“Tough crowd,” Kendra said, smiling slightly.
-She knew Luna was a bit spoiled, but she was also a very smart and normally sweet cat.
+“Tough crowd,” Susan said, smiling slightly.
+She knew Chloe was a bit spoiled, but she was also a very smart and normally sweet cat.

 The woman shrugged.
 “Suit yourself.
 The machine is in the bar.”
 She gestured towards an archway off to the side.

 “Can I help you?” a man asked.
-Kendra guessed he was in his early thirties.
-He had dark, curly hair and was very attractive.
-Kendra told herself to quit staring and the man smiled.
+Susan guessed he was in his early thirties.
+He had light brown hair and deep blue eyes.
+Susan told herself to quit staring and the man smiled.
 “Did you want something to drink?”

-“Coffee,” Kendra managed.
-“I mean, a latte with a little cinnamon if you have it.
+“Coffee,” Susan managed.
+“I mean, an espresso if you have it.
 To go if possible.”